Deciding to have a baby is a fun and exciting time for a couple. But finding answers to all the questions you have can be overwhelming.

 6. What about STIs or any other sexual infections?

 “Chlamydia is a big one.
-It’s one you may not know you have, but can cause what’s called pelvic inflammatory disease.
+It’s one you may not know you have, but can cause pelvic inflammatory disease.
 So the infection is in your fallopian tubes and causes them to scar and block, so there’s no pathway for the egg and sperm to meet in,” explains Dianne.

 “When you’re thinking about and planning pregnancy, that’s one of the tests you can have at your doctor’s and have that cleared up.”